 Whether you’ve suffered a drastic change or simply think it is a smart idea to hire a financial advisor to manage your finances or estate, here are 5 signs it could be time to call a professional at Morris Financial Concepts:

 1. You are Considering Retirement

 As you get closer to the age of retirement, thinking about how your finances are going to last you throughout the rest of your lifetime becomes a realistic concern.
 Letting a financial advisor guide you on how to set yourself up for retirement tends to ease the burden and answer common questions such as, “What age should I retire?” and “How much more do I need to save?”
-As you approach your ‘60s, considering hiring a professional financial advisor could be in your best interest.
+As you approach your ‘60s, considering hiring a professional financial advisor for retirement planning could be in your best interest.

 2. Filing for Divorce

 Navigating through this difficult time in your life without the guidance of a financial advisor can sometimes put folks in a difficult position.
 A professional can help you work through splitting assets and negotiate terms to ensure they are in your best financial interest so that you know what this means for your future.